This is the multi-page printable view of this section. Click here to print.

 • Editing: Cluster is changing to operation execution state

-• Error: Cluster encountered a failure while performing a task
+• Error: Cluster encountered a failure while performing tasks

 • If it occurs continuously, contact the administrator